daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 ## What you need

 The system is made up of 4 main components.
 I link the hardware I bought for this project but you're free to look elsewhere to see if you find better deals or other brands (like for the power adapter).
-I won't get into the details of raspberry or the TV as I assume you already have your media center running (I use Kodi).
+I won't get into the details of raspberry or the TV as I assume you already have your media center running Kodi.

 See my beautiful diagram.